MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 ### Do we need to install anything on our users' PCs for SAP integration with Power Platform?

-No, all Power Apps canvas apps are accessed through a web browser.
+No, all canvas apps are accessed through a web browser.

 ### Is there anything we need to provision to set up SAP integration with Power Platform?